 If you want to try a different drop than what you’re used to, it’s a good idea to ease into that change by rotating your new shoes in with your traditional running shoes.
 And if you’re not sure what drop to go with, we recommend choosing something in the middle of the range, such as a shoe with a 6- to 10-millimeter offset.

 Not necessarily.
 Heavier runners or runners with a heavy natural gait might find more cushioned running shoes, like the Nike Invincible 3, to feel more comfortable.
 In addition, running shoes with at least moderate cushioning may last longer before the foam packs out.
 On the other hand, highly cushioned shoes may feel less stable for some runners.
 It depends on your preference and what feels best on your feet, ankles, knees, hips, and back.

 What is the difference between cushioned and stability running shoes?

 Cushioned road running shoes are just that—they have more cushion and higher stack heights underfoot.
 Stability running shoes typically have a firm piece of midsole foam along the inside of the foot to help runners who overpronate and roll their ankles inward.
-Check out our best stability running shoes guide to learn more about this running shoe category.
-It is worth noting that some shoes, like the Asics Gel Nimbus 25, have designs where the cushion is used to enhance the shoe’s stability by creating a wider platform underneath the foot.
+Check out our guide to the best stability running shoes to learn more about this running shoe category.
+It is worth noting that some shoes, like the Asics Gel-Nimbus 25, have designs where the cushion is used to enhance the shoe’s stability by creating a wider platform underneath the foot.
 This is called sole flare and can be considered “light stability,” but it will not be as supportive as a true stability shoe built specifically for runners who overpronate.

 Call for Comments